FreeClimbAPI/freeclimb-cli/docs/conference-participants.md

   CONFERENCEID  ID of the conference this participant is in.

 OPTIONS
-  -T, --talk=true|false    Only show Participants with the talk privilege.
+  -L, --talk=true|false    Only show Participants with the talk privilege.
   -h, --help               show CLI help
   -l, --listen=true|false  Only show Participants with the listen privilege.
   -n, --next               Displays the next page of output.